klieret/verzettler/README.md

 ## Installation

-Verzettlr needs python >= 3.7.
+Verzettler needs python >= 3.7.
 You can install this project using

 ```sh
 pip3 install .